Asumji/hardcore-revive/README.md

 Commands:

-/revive - revives a player with a set item price.
+/revive <ign> - revives a player with a set item price.

 /reviveprice - sets the price for reviving a player to the ItemStack in your hand.

+/revivetoggle method/spawn - toggles between how to revive and where to revive

+/ritualprice - sets the price for reviving a player to the item in your hand.